Life insurance is a financial safety net for your partner, your kids, your life...Read more

 If you’re a parent, you’ve probably asked yourself what kind of financial legacy you’d like to leave for your child or children.
 Maybe you’ve even taken the important steps of buying life insurance to provide a financial safety net or creating a will to ensure your assets will be distributed according to your wishes.

-But you might not have thought about how your children’s inheritance will be passed down to your grandchildren — or how the lessons you teach your children could eventually be passed along to younger generations.
+But you might not have thought about how your children’s inheritance will be passed down to your grandchildren — or how the lessons you teach your children could eventually be passed along to future generations.
 Generational wealth compounds, which means that anything you give your children could help them build a better life for your grandchildren, who in turn could pass along assets, skills and knowledge to your great-grandchildren.
-It’s the kind of legacy that could continue to generate wealth and financial stability long beyond your lifespan.
+It’s the kind of legacy that could continue to generate wealth long beyond your lifespan.

 We reached out to three financial experts to learn more about how to create generational wealth, why generational wealth is a key component of the racial wealth gap, and how to think about generational wealth in terms of not only money, but also skills, values, assets and resources.
 Not all of us can leave our children a significant financial inheritance — but we can all do our part to give the next generation the tools they need to succeed.